 Here are some tips on how to lose with grace and dignity:

 - Don't have regrets.
-If you do everything in your power to win, you should be able to walk away with the feeling that there was nothing else you could do.
+If you do everything in your power to win fairly, you should be able to walk away with the feeling that there was nothing else you could do.

 - Remember that there's always another day.
 Before you engage in the same activity or game in the future, practice more and put yourself in a better position to win.

 - Congratulate the winner.
 Doing this puts you on the same level with your opponent, and others will see you in a positive light.
 Acknowledging the other person with a smile and a handshake shows that you are a good sport.
 Doing otherwise makes you seem less significant.

 - Celebrate with the winner.
 Celebration doesn't have to always be about you.
 Join in the festivities and use every opportunity you have to praise the person who came in first.
 Think about how you'd like others to treat you if you'd won and do that.
 It's always good to take the high road.